KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 ---

+## 5C.
+Source-Sense Disambiguation (Aion / Zenon)

+The word **Source** carries two senses that must never be conflated.
+Before applying any restriction, settle which is in play:

+> Is *Source* naming the still root — Aion-language applies — or the originator of a work or signal — origin / originator / Provenance applies?

+### The two senses

+- **Aion-referent Source** — names the still root, Zero, or Absolute Potential.
+Resolves to ⚫ Aion (or the preferred Aion-language below).
+- **Authorship-referent Source** — names the originator of a work or signal, not Aion.
+Resolves to: **origin** (signal or work referent) · **originator** (person referent) · **external material** / **Reference Document** / **Provenance** (bibliographic senses, including table headers — Source Document / Source → Reference Document / Provenance).

+Related locks: "source-fragment collapse" → "origin-fragment collapse" (C₅ structural notes).
+Preamble corpus patch (pending propagation beyond the edited set): "Use of this work" → "Engaging this work"; "use or modify" → "engage or modify"; "Source acknowledgement" → "origin acknowledgement"; "its Source" → "its origin" (lowercase *origin* deliberate).

+### Preferred Aion-language

+Where older wording says *Source* and the referent is Aion, prefer: Aion · ⚫ Aion · Zero · Absolute Potential · AP · the still root · the Aionic root · the root of return · the still root of return · the root of Absolute Potential · the Aionic register · the Aionic root-register · Aionic stillness · Aionic remembrance · the stillness at the root of structural emergence · the still root from which return becomes possible.

+### Return-language

+Avoid: return to Source · return into Source · Source-return · Source-fusion · Source-collapse · Source as Zenon.

+Prefer: return to Aion · return to Zero · return toward Aion · Aion-facing return · reintegration with Aion · complete reintegration with ⚫ Aion · resolution into Aion · settling into Aion as static potential · return through the Theonic threshold toward Aion.

+For passages concerning **Theon**: Theonic Return · passage of centropic essences through the Theonic Office toward Aion · completion of the centropic arc through EOB resonance.

+### Qualified retention of Source

+*Source* is not absolutely forbidden, but must be qualified wherever it stands — acceptable only where context makes plain it means **Aion as Zero**, not Zenon: "Source, meaning Aion as Zero" · "Source understood as the still root, not Zenon" · "Aion as Source in the limited sense of Absolute Potential" · "Source-language here refers to Aion, the still root of return."
+Future canonical writing should still prefer Aion / Zero / Absolute Potential / the still root.

+### The Zenon boundary

+Zenon-language stays distinct from Aion-language; **never assign Source-language to Zenon**.
+Zenon does not originate emanation — emanation becomes *conceivable* by Zenonic allowance.

+- **Aion-language:** Source · Zero · Absolute Potential · return · still root · root of return · reintegration · Aion-facing completion.
+- **Zenon-language:** trans-structural allowance · non-originary ground · structure unconfined · that by which origin becomes conceivable · that by which sourcehood becomes conceivable · that by which emanation becomes conceivable · rare saturation into Zenon by essence.

+### Audit guidance

+Replace *Source* with **Aion / Zero / Absolute Potential / the still root** where the passage concerns return, reintegration, stillness, Absolute Potential, Aion-facing motion, Theonic Return, centropic completion, or the root of emanative return. **Do not replace Source with Zenon.** Where the passage intends Zenon, replace Source-language with: trans-structural allowance · non-originary ground · structure unconfined · that by which origin becomes conceivable · that by which emanation becomes conceivable.

+> Audit question: does this passage mean **Aion as the still root**, or **Zenon as the allowance by which root-language becomes conceivable**?
+Align the terminology with the referent.

+---

 ## 6. Quick Audit Checklist

 1. Curly quotes → straight; em dashes spaced; paired slashes spaced (I/O and input/output excepted).